-If your child is unwell and cannot come to school, you must inform the school on the first day of absence by telephoning 020 8684 3929 and press '1'.
+If your child is unwell and cannot come to school, you must inform the school on the first day of absence by telephoning 020 8684 3929.
 You can leave a message here which will be picked up by the school's office staff.
 This telephone message will need to be followed-up in writing when your child returns to school.
 A written excuse needs to be given for an absence to be authorised, otherwise it will be recorded as unauthorised.
+We follow NHS guidelines regarding the length of time children should be absent following a period of illness.
+The link can be found here-www.nhs.uk/live-well/healthy-body/is-my-child-too-ill-for-school.
+Any queries please speak to the Head of School.